How to Use AI for Blogging (Without Hurting Rankings)

 4. Refine: I write everything in my own tone (empathy, logic, and proof that no AI can replicate).

-The tool saves me time on structure, but every sentence still runs through the same human filter: Does this sound like me?
-Does it say something worth saying?
+The tool saves me time on structuring, but every sentence still runs through the same human filter to make sure it’s valuable content that’s worth sharing.

 ChatGPT can help you write faster, but only a clear message, strong positioning, and unique perspective make readers trust you.